hsavit1/hsavit1.github.io/Index.md

 - Why Android is the future (outside of NYC and Silicon Valley)

 #Ruby and R.O.R.
 - Metaprogramming with Ruby (Coming soon.
-Until then, use this [link](https://speakerdeck.com/mattyoho/metaprogramming-ruby))
+Until then, check this [presentation](https://speakerdeck.com/mattyoho/metaprogramming-ruby))
 - Book Review: Eloquent Ruby
 - Book Review: Metaprogramming Ruby 2
 - Book Review: Design Patterns In Ruby